WebAssembly/spec/md-proto/WebAssembly.md

 #### Function Return Execution

 One value for each return [type] in the function signature in reverse order is popped from the value stack.
-If the function execution was prompted by a call instruction, these values are provided as the call's return value.
+If the function execution was prompted by a [call instruction][L], these values are provided as the call's return values.
 Otherwise, they are provided to the embedding environment.

 Types